-- Invite family or community members to eat a meal at school. - Invite family members to tour school and physical education facilities through "Meet the Teacher" night just before school begins and "Open House" toward the end of the first semester. - Provide resources and training to parents on health-related topics, parenting skills, child development, and family relationships. - Maintain Shared Use Agreements with New Haven School to use our physical education facility and with Boys' and Girls' Club to utilize supplies and equipment placed for use at the Boys' and Girls' Club. - Involve families as volunteers by taking advantage of their time, experience, and resources. - Involve families and students in health education learning activities at home, including homework for health instruction, personal goal setting for healthy behaviors, and other health education-related activities. - Develop homework assignments for students that involve family discussions about health topics and age-related health issues. - Encourage family mealtimes that include healthy choices at home to enhance both nutrient intake of children and their successful performance at school. - Plan Healthy Fundraisers and Healthy School Celebrations. - Plan Healthy Rewards for students and encourage parents to do the same.
+- Invite family members to tour school and physical education facilities through "Meet the Teacher" night just before school begins and "Open House" toward the end of the first semester. - Provide resources and training to parents on health-related topics, parenting skills, child development, and family relationships. - Involve families as volunteers by taking advantage of their time, experience, and resources. - Involve families and students in health education learning activities at home, including homework for health instruction, personal goal setting for healthy behaviors, and other health education-related activities. - Develop homework assignments for students that involve family discussions about health topics and age-related health issues. - Encourage family mealtimes that include healthy choices at home to enhance both nutrient intake of children and their successful performance at school. - Plan Healthy Fundraisers and Healthy School Celebrations. - Plan Healthy Rewards for students and encourage parents to do the same.